Our Services

 Sex should not cause bleeding.
 Even if it happens once and stops, it's a reason to see a doctor.

 For some individuals, bleeding after sex may also be connected to past or recent traumatic experiences, especially if accompanied by pain, fear, or emotional distress.
-If this resonates with you, learning more about symptoms related to sexual trauma through a free, confidential symptom checker can help you understand what you're experiencing and guide conversations with your healthcare provider.
+If this resonates with you, understanding symptoms of sexual trauma through a free, confidential AI-powered symptom checker can help you identify what you're experiencing and prepare for important conversations with your healthcare provider.

 A medical evaluation does not automatically mean invasive testing.
 Your doctor will usually start with: